VesseliQ/VesseliQ/README.md

-# vesseliq
+# VesseliQ

-VesseliQ main public repository
+VesseliQ helps vessel charterers save money and the environment.